mflanners/mflanners/README.md

 ### Hi there 👋

+I'm currently a graduate student in Computer Science at University of Pacific.
+I'm interested in designing video games in the future.

+## Background
+Originally from Minnesota, I moved to California after getting discharged from the Army.
+I used my GI Bill to start attending the University of the Pacific.

 <!--
 **mflanners/mflanners** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.